 Waterproofness

-A waterproof jacket is ideal for skiing because weather can be flippant, and you don’t want to run the risk of getting wet from snow or rain.
+A waterproof jacket is ideal for skiing because weather can change in an instant, and you don’t want to run the risk of getting wet from snow or rain.
 The top-tier standard for waterproofness is GORE-TEX, a membrane integrated into various jacket designs.

 The material is waterproof, windproof, and breathable.
 Some brands have a proprietary version of waterproof/breathable fabrics.

-Often, waterproofness is measured by the amount of water that can be placed atop a fabric before it leaks, from 5,000 to 20,000 mm or greater.
+Often, waterproofness is measured by the amount of water that a fabric can withstand before it leaks, from 5,000 to 20,000 mm or greater.
 The latter end of the spectrum leads to a less breathable fabric.

 - 0-5,000 mm: Resistant to light rain, dry snow